cnavotka/spinit/README.md

 The website consists of below core HTML pages and has some CSS and JavaScript

-    Home (index.html)
+* Home (index.html)
 The main page of the website.
 There is a logo, search function, navigation to Group of Categories & Categories, Register & Login and Shopping Bag pages, a hero image with Shop Now button.
 There is a footer with some social icons. *The same header and footer are used across all html files

-    Products (products.html, products/<category_name>.html)
+* Products (products.html, products/<category_name>.html)
 The pages where users can see products by a group of categories & category and have an access to the product details page.

-    Product Details (product/<product_id>.html)
+* Product Details (product/<product_id>.html)
 The pages where users can see product details, with an option to select criteria (e.g. accesories) and add it in the shopping bag.

-    Shopping Bag (bag.html)
+* Shopping Bag (bag.html)
 The page where users can view all the selected products and details.
 Users can adjust the quantity and there is an option to remove products.
 There is a button link to a checkout page for the final step of shopping.

-    Checkout (checkout.html)
+* Checkout (checkout.html)
 The page where users can process the purchase.
 Stripe, which is a secured platform for credit card payment, is used on the website for processing payments.

-    Checkout Success (checkout_success.html)
+* Checkout Success (checkout_success.html)
 The confirmation page where users are lead to when the payment process is completed.
 Users can see the order number, shipping address, product details.
 This page is accessible for registered users from Profile.

-    Register (signup.html)
+* Register (signup.html)
 The page where users can create an account to save their details for next shopping and keep their purchase histories.
 A form with a built-in function is created with Django Allauth package.

-    Login (login.html)
+* Login (login.html)
 The page where users can log in to the website and access to the Profile page to see the personal details and purchase histories.
 A form with a built-in function is created with Django Allauth package.

-    Profile (profile.html)
+* Profile (profile.html)
 The page where users can see personal details and purchase histories.

-    Add Products (add_products.html)
+* Add Products (add_products.html)
 The page where only Admin has access and add a new product on the website.

-    Edit Products (edit_products.html)
+* Edit Products (edit_products.html)
 The page where only Admin has access and edit products.

-    Base Templates (base.html and base.css)
+* Base Templates (base.html and base.css)
 The template documents that have core components of html and css and are used among other html files.

-    Admin (/admin)
+* Admin (/admin)
 The admin panel, which can be created with Django project, where Admin can take control of products and other data.

-    CSS & JavaScript (.css & .js)
+* CSS & JavaScript (.css & .js)
 CSS and JavaScript files of those HTML files are created within the same app folder.

 ### Back End

 Users have options to purchase products as guest users or account holder users.
 Guest users cannot save personal details for their next shopping as personal details such as name, email address, shipping address etc belong to their order in the database.
 Account holder users who create an account with their email address and username, user name (user profile) is linked with their order so that personal details can be retrieved.
 Each product belongs to a category, a brand and these are identified by id.
 Each order has a unique order number which is generated when the order is processed and orders have shopper's and product details.
 SQLite, which is Django built-in database is used for development mode and Heroku Postgre is used for production mode.
 AWS (Amazon Web Services) is used to hold all static files and folders for the website for production mode.

+### Products in Json Format

+{
+        "pk": 1,
+        "model": "products.product",
+        "fields": {
+            "sku": "SP2021001",
+            "category": 1,
+            "name": "Aphex Twin - Come to Daddy", "description": "Classic album from the prolific Aphex Twin, include unreleased mixes.", "has_sizes": "False",
+            "price": 15.00,
+            "is_discount": "False",
+            "discount_price": 0.00,
+            "image": "aphextwin-cometodaddy.JPEG"
+        }
+    },

+### Categories in Json Format

+ {
+        "pk": 1,
+        "model": "products.category",
+        "fields": { "name": "lps", "friendly_name": "LP" }
+    },
+    {
+        "pk": 2,
+        "model": "products.category",
+        "fields": { "name": "eps", "friendly_name": "EP" }
+    },
+    {
+        "pk": 3,
+        "model": "products.category",
+        "fields": { "name": "seveninches", "friendly_name": "Seveninches" }
+    },
+    {
+        "pk": 4,
+        "model": "products.category",
+        "fields": { "name": "turntables", "friendly_name": "Turntables" }
+    },

 ## Skeleton Plane